Dalit literature: Dalit literature in Marathi

 Dalit literature in the modern era emerged in the Marathi language as a literary movement as a precursor to its flourishing in various Indian languages.
-The formation of a distinct literary culture can be traced to the formation of Anarya Dosh Pariharak Mandal in 1890 started with retired British army officials from the Mahar and Chambar communities.
-Its president, Gopal Baba Valangkar, a close associate of Phule, started his main body of literary work for the Mahars post his retirement from the British Army.
-However, the need for an organisation to promote cultural awareness amongst these communities was already articulated by their contemporary poet Kondaji Ramji or Pandit Kondiram.
-The latter had already written on the inhumane conditions leading to death imposed on the Mahars.
+The formation of a distinct literary culture can be traced to the formation of Anarya Dosh Pariharak Mandal in 1890 started by Gopal Baba Walangkar, a retired British army officials from the Mahar and Chambar communities.
+Gopal Baba Valangkar, a close associate of Phule, started his main body of literary work post his retirement from the British Army.
+Contemporary poet Kondaji Ramji or Pandit Kondiram, had written on the inhumane conditions imposed on the Mahars.
 Kondiram's poetry made distinctions between Hinduism dictated by the Manusmriti's Brahmanic laws and the Bhakti movement as a path to spiritual enlightenment.

-In 1958, the term "Dalit literature" was used at the first conference of Maharashtra Dalit Sahitya Sangha (Maharashtra Dalit Literature Society) in Mumbai.
+In 1958, the term "Dalit literature" was used at the first conference of Maharashtra Dalit Sahitya Sangha (Maharashtra Dalit Literature Society) in Mumbai - "The only demand Dalits have is that the contemporary literature should represent their issues.
+It is not wrong to expect to be seen as we are".
 Notable Dalit authors writing in Marathi include Arun Kamble, Shantabai Kamble, Raja Dhale, Namdev Dhasal, Daya Pawar, Annabhau Sathe, Laxman Mane, Laxman Gaikwad, Sharankumar Limbale, Bhau Panchbhai, Kishor Shantabai Kale, Narendra Jadhav, Shankar Rao Kharat, and Urmila Pawar.

 Baburao Bagul's first collection of stories, Jevha Mi Jat Chorali (English: When I Hid My Caste), published in 1963, depicted the societal cruelty experienced by Dalits and thus brought in a new momentum to Dalit literature in Marathi.
 Actor-director Vinay Apte later adapted it into a film, contributing further to its cultural impact.
 Namdeo Dhasal, who founded Dalit Panther and its members wrote works that amplified the genre's impact on Marathi literature.